Genomon-Project/paplot-doc/install.rst

 1. Download source files
 ------------------------------------

-| Download the latest version Source code (zip) from the paplot site (https://github.com/Genomon-Project/paplot/releases/).
+| Download the latest ``Source code (zip)`` files from the paplot website (https://github.com/Genomon-Project/paplot/releases/).

-| Alternatively, ``git`` is installed, you can type ``git clone -b master https://github.com/Genomon-Project/paplot.git``.
+| Alternatively, if ``git`` is installed, you can type ``git clone -b master https://github.com/Genomon-Project/paplot.git``.

 2. Install paplot
 --------------------------

-| Launch Terminal and change the directory where the source files are downloaded.
+| Launch Terminal, and change the directory where the source files are downloaded.

 .. code-block:: bash